-CRJ/SOC 1023\ Introduction to Criminal Justice

-This course is a pre-requisite for CRIM 4103 Criminal Justice

-Systems for students planning to complete the Arkansas State University - Jonesboro Bachelor of Arts in Criminology degree.

-CRJ 2263 Criminal Evidence and Procedu

-CRJ 1053 Criminology

-SPN 2023 Intermediate Spanish II

-Student must complete Intermediate Spanish II for degree completion.
+CRJ/SOC 1023 Introduction to Criminal Justice This course is a pre-requisite for CRIM 4103 Criminal Justice Systems for students planning to complete the Arkansas State University - Jonesboro Bachelor of Arts in Criminology degree.
+CRJ 2263 Criminal Evidence and Procedure CRJ 1053 Criminology SPN 2023 Intermediate Spanish II Student must complete Intermediate Spanish II for degree completion.
+However, if student does not have the pre- requisite courses required for Intermediate Spanish II, he/she completion.
 However, if student does not have the prerequisite courses required for Intermediate Spanish II, he/she must complete courses according to placement.
 The prerequisite Spanish courses may be used as elective credits.
 To determine placement, student must provide official transcript from high school or college with successful course(s) completed ("C" or better).
 [Note: If student has not completed lower level Spanish course(s) but is proficient in Spanish, Spanish instructor may recommend placement based on proficiency exam.]

-Criminal Justice/Spanish\\ Electives (at least 13 credit hours)
+Criminal Justice/Spanish Electives (at least 13 credit hours)